Learning Center March 24, 2020 Updated Date: November 14, 2024

 Leverage threat intelligence

 An ERM platform should empower organizations to proactively address cybersecurity and utilize all available threat intelligence, both past and present, to identify threats and other malicious activity.
-By understanding what has and hasn’t worked before, and what risks are common within your organization or industry, you can create a strong, informed foundation to build your ERM program off of.
+By understanding what has and hasn’t worked before and what risks are common within your organization or industry, you can create a strong, informed foundation to build your ERM program on.
+This foundation helps establish a strong enterprise cyber risk management strategy that evolves with emerging threats.

 Manage your third-party vendors